-The GLBT Historical Society mounts several temporary exhibitions every year.
+The GLBT Historical Society mounts several temporary exhibitions at the museum every year.
 This page documents our past exhibitions.
 Click the title of an exhibition for more information about it.

 March – September 2018